 }

-If your login endpoint, OTP verification, or password reset flow has no rate limiting, it's open to brute force by default.
-An attacker can just write a loop and hammer the endpoint until something works.
+If your login endpoint, OTP verification, or password reset flow has no rate limiting, it's open to automated brute force by default.
+An attacker runs a loop sending thousands of requests per minute.
+No fancy tooling needed — a five-line Python script will do it.

 function checkRateLimit($identifier, $maxAttempts = 5, $windowSeconds = 60) {